-Marching to his tune
+Gandhi Jayanti 2019: Bapu’s life was dotted with music

 Another favourite hymn of the Mahatma was Meerabai’s Hari tum haro, an ode to Lord Krishna.
 He found universal connotations in Meera’s pain.
 He was keen that the song be recorded by the Carnatic legend MS Subbulakshmi.
 After he had moved to Delhi, a 31-year-old MS had come to visit Gandhi.
 When the Ramdhun began, he told her “Subbulakshmi tum gao, tum shuru karo…’

 “MS amma had sung a lot of concerts to raise money for the Kasturba fund.
 Gandhi was always mesmerised by her voice.
 In fact for Hari tum haro, Sadashivam (Subbulakshmi’s husband) expressed in writing to Gandhi that she does not know that bhajan and would rather not attempt a half-baked version.
 He replied, “I’d rather have MS say the words than have someone else sing it,” says Carnatic classical vocalist Aruna Sairam.
 The song was recorded at All India Radio (AIR) studios in Chennai, on the night of October 1, 1947, and completed at 2 am on October 2.
-The recording was airlifted to Delhi, where it was played
+The recording was airlifted to Delhi, where it was played to Gandhi on his 78th birthday, October 2, 1947.

 In one of his speeches, the Mahatma had said: “To make life musical means to make it one with God, to merge it in Him.”
 Hymns like Abide with me, which is still played at the closing of the Beating Retreat ceremony and Lead kindly light by Cardinal Newman remained a part of his life.

 Be it Gandhi listening to flute legend Pannalal Ghosh when he was sick or his admiration for Tagore’s Jibon jokhon shukaye jay (Where the heart is hard and parched up, come upon me as a shower of mercy), the Mahatma’s connection with the seven notes remained significant.
-Just like the one with the dream of a
+Just like the one with the dream of a free India.

+This article first appeared in the print edition on October 2, 2019 under the title ‘Marching to his tune’.